ELKAMINA/42_irc/README.md

 # Steps to follow :

-1. Implement TCP :
+1. Implementing TCP Server
-2.
+2. Creating a client request
+3. Parsing the request
+4.

 # #####